dawitet/app-policies/privacy-policy.md

 ## Account Creation and Authentication

 Our App requires users to authenticate using their Google account (OAuth) via Google Sign-In.
 When you first launch the app, you will be prompted to sign in with your Google account.
-Upon successful authentication, a unique user ID is created and used to store your profile and app data in Firestore.
+Upon successful authentication, a unique user ID is created and used to store your user profile in Firestore.
 This process uses your Google account's unique identifier, but we do not access your password or store sensitive authentication credentials.
 If you are already signed in, the app will automatically use your existing Google account session.

 As part of the authentication process, we collect and store your Google account's unique identifier and basic profile information (such as your name and email address) in order to create and manage your user account within the app.
 You have the right to access, modify, or request deletion of your user data (including your Google account's unique identifier, name, and email address) stored in our systems.
 If you wish to exercise these rights, please contact us at the email below.